zhangxingshuo/math-research-17/log.md

 - Ding and Jiang, "Spectral Distributions of Adjacency and Laplacian Matrices of Random Graphs" ([link to paper](https://arxiv.org/pdf/1011.2608.pdf))

   Paper does not deal with expected values of eigenvalues or Laplacian matrices, but does have interesting convergence results for the distribution of eigenvalues of random matrices as the degree of the graph approaches infinity.

+## May 31
+- Wrote Python wrapper script for getting eigenstuff with numpy